lambdaclass/stablecoin/README.md

 #### 1. Deploy the new implementation

+> [!IMPORTANT]
+>
-Head to the [script/DeployNewImplementation.s.sol](script/DeployNewImplementation.s.sol) script and update it so that it deploys the new implementation instead of the default `Stablecoin.sol` contract.
-Also, make sure the new implementation contract includes a [`@custom:oz-upgrades-from` reference](https://docs.openzeppelin.com/upgrades-plugins/api-core#define-reference-contracts) to validate whether the upgrade is safe.
+> The new implementation contract should include a [`@custom:oz-upgrades-from` reference](https://docs.openzeppelin.com/upgrades-plugins/api-core#define-reference-contracts) to validate whether the upgrade is safe.

 To deploy the new implementation, run the following command (make sure to set the right `RPC_URL` and `CONTRACT_NAME`)